 Share the vibrancy and vitality of jazz music with students and educators from around the world on April 30th.
 International Jazz Day brings together communities, schools, artists, historians, academics, and jazz enthusiasts on all continents to celebrate and learn about jazz and its roots, future and impact.

-Take 5 – or more – and celebrate International Jazz Day with your students!
-Once you have planned your activity, please register and see how others are participating.
+Once you have planned your activity, please be sure to register your event or email us and see how others are participating.

 For additional ideas, visit our Toolkit or see some sample educational resources below.